Medically reviewed by Drugs.com. Last updated on Aug 25, 2020.

 • Tachyphylaxis: The IOP-lowering efficacy may decrease over time in some patients; most patients experience a benefit for less than one month; routinely monitor IOP.

 Closely monitor patients who develop exaggerated reductions in intraocular pressure; visual fields (periodically for glaucoma patients on maximally tolerated medical therapy using 0.5% solution to delay surgery); tachyphylaxis; cardiovascular parameters in patients with renal and/or hepatic impairment; depression in depressed patients.
+Check intraocular pressure 30 to 60 minutes after administration for acute use of 1% solution for acute angle-closure glaucoma (Pokhrel 2007).

 Adverse events have been observed in animal reproduction studies.
-If ophthalmic agents are needed during pregnancy, the minimum effective dose should be used in combination with punctual occlusion to decrease potential exposure to the fetus (Samples 1988).
+If ophthalmic agents are needed during pregnancy, the minimum effective dose should be used in combination with punctal occlusion to decrease potential exposure to the fetus (Samples 1988).

 More about apraclonidine ophthalmic